 Self-awareness is about more than just paying attention to emotions and feelings – it’s also about using your discoveries to live more fully in the present moment.
 With self-awareness, you have a better sense of which situations and emotions leave you feeling drained or anxious, and which ones give you a sense of purpose and joy.

 The practice of mindfulness naturally gives the mind space to discover itself: this is true self-awareness.
 Mindfulness meditation also shows you clearly that not every emotion or thought is worth reacting to.
 It helps you prioritize and use your energy and time wisely and efficiently.
+Download our free eBook to understand more about the differences and benefits of mindfulness and awareness.

 Our Mindworks Meditation Courses present mindfulness and awareness as two distinct yet related practices that work together like the wings of a bird.
 Want to know more?
 Check out our blog post here.
 Mindworks also has Guided Meditations, a Meditation Timer, Daily Cup contemplations and more.
 We have everything you need to get your practice started and keep it going.